lowrycode/ski-arise-project/README.md

 ## Enquiry Page

 When users click on the secondary CTA button ("Make An Enquiry") they are directed to this page.
-Here they can fill in a form leaving their question, contact details, preferred method of communication and optional opt-in to news of special offers.
+Here they can fill in a form leaving their question, contact details, preferred method of communication and optionally opt-in to receive news of special offers.

 ![The Enquiry page](assets/images/readme/enquiry-page.jpg)